How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 For most tech, consulting, media, and digital professionals, the relevant free zones to evaluate are:

-• GoFreelance (TECOM) — specifically for media (Dubai Media City), tech (Dubai Internet City), and education (Dubai Knowledge Park).
+- GoFreelance (TECOM) — specifically for media (Dubai Media City), tech (Dubai Internet City), and education (Dubai Knowledge Park).
 AED 7,520 permit fee plus separate visa costs.
-Requires a portfolio or professional credentials review.
+May request a portfolio or professional-credentials review.

-• twofour54 (Abu Dhabi) — media professionals.
-First-year license fee waived for new investors.
+- twofour54 (Abu Dhabi) — media professionals.
+First-two-year license fee waived for new investors.
 Requires a business plan or local partner intent letter.

 Step 2: Gather Your Documents